Halicery/JSON-VBAProject/JSONPARSE.md

 ## JSON number type handling

-JSONPARSE simply uses Double when parsing numbers conforming to I-JSON.
-Although 64-bit VBA can handle 64-bit integers using LongLong - Excel cannot.
+JSONPARSE uses Double when parsing numbers conforming to I-JSON.
+Although 64-bit VBA could handle 64-bit integers using LongLong - Excel cannot.
 It stores all numbers as Double data type.
 Double has *only* 52 bits mantissa.
 When entering large numbers in a cell it will be truncated in a way that looses precision (i.e. keeps its magnitude but the last digits will be zeroes).
 This is possible because the exponent part of Double can be quite large.